joakimgrutle/INF112-Games/BTD source code/README.md

 Code is located in core/src/*

-Assets is located in core/assets/*
+Assets are located in core/assets/*

 Almost all of the assets were made by individuals in the group, and the rest is open game art.